-This post may contain affiliate links.
-If you buy something through one of those links, you won't pay a penny more, but I'll get a small commission that helps support this website and keep our content free.
-Thanks!While I do enjoy luxury holidays like any other person on the planet, most of my time is spent researching on “value for money” or the “cheapest countries in Europe” at any given point in time.
+This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.While I do enjoy luxury holidays like any other person on the planet, most of my time is spent researching on “value for money” or the “cheapest countries in Europe” at any given point in time.

 A lot of it has to do with the fact that I’ve been a student longer than I have been a working professional, and hence budget restrictions are almost always in place.